spatialos/gdk-for-unity/docs/content/commands.md

         for(var i = 0; i < data.Length; i++)
         {
             var requests = data.BuildWallRequests[i];
+            var responder = data.BuildWallResponders[i];

-            foreach (var request in requests.Buffer)
+            foreach (var request in requests.Requests)
             {
                 // Do something with the request
                 var buildRequest = request.Request;

-                BuildResponse buildResponse = new BuildResponse
+                Builder.BuildWall.Response buildResponse = Builder.BuildWall.Response.CreateResponse
-                {
-                    ...
+                (
+                    buildRequest,
+                    new BuildResponse(...)
+                );

+                responder.Response.Add(buildResponse);
             }

-                request.SendBuildWallResponse(buildResponse);
         }
     }
 }
-}
 ```

-`build_wall` command requests are on a `CommandRequests<BuildWall.Request>` ECS component.
-The worker instance should respond to the request using the `SendBuildWallResponse(BuildResponse buildResponse)` method on the request itself.
+`build_wall` command requests are on a `Builder.CommandRequest.BuildWall` ECS component.
+The worker instance should respond to the request using the `Builder.CommandResponders.BuildWall` ECS component.

 ### Receiving command responses

-Like requests, when an ECS entity receives a command response, the Unity GDK attaches a `CommandResponses<T>` ECS component to the ECS entity (where `T` implements `IIncomingCommandResponse`).
+Like requests, when an ECS entity receives a command response, the Unity GDK attaches a `ComponentName.CommandResponses.CommandName` ECS component to the ECS entity, where `ComponentName` is the SpatialOS component the command is defined in and `CommandName` is the name of the command in schema.

+`ComponentName.CommandResponses.CommandName` contains a list of `ComponentName.CommandName.ReceivedResponse`.
+The `ComponentName.CommandName.ReceivedResponse` includes the payload of the response and the request payload that was originally sent with the command. **This payload is null** when the command fails.

 The ECS entity that sent the request receives the response.
-The response object includes the payload of the response and the request payload that originally send the command. **This payload is null** when no payload is sent back.

-> **Note**: `CommandResponses<T>` is a `Component`, not an `IComponentData`.
-This means you must use a `ComponentArray<T>` for injection rather than a `ComponentDataArray<T>`.

 Here's an example of receiving a command response, using the same schema as above: